USG Collaborative with Georgia FinTech Academy

 FinTech at Clayton State University

-At Clayton State we are developing programs around the FinTech Academy core courses and some these are currently pending approval with tentative start date of Fall 2020.
-However, if you are a major in a program in which you have free elective credit hours, you can take advantage of the FinTech Academy courses.
+If you are a major in any program in which you have free elective credit hours, you can take advantage of the FinTech Academy courses.
 While there are no published prerequisites and the courses are self-contained, it is helpful to have the following prerequisite knowledge/exposure:

 - Income statements, balance sheets, statements of cash flows